 This solicitation contains the information needed to prepare a proposal and refers to specific sections of the PAPPG only when necessary.
-The instructions in this solicitation take precedence over instructions in the PAPPG in the event of a conflict.
+The instructions in this solicitation take precedence over instructions in the PAPPG in the event of a conflict

-Required Project Pitch submission: Potential proposers must receive an invitation to submit a full proposal to the NSF SBIR/STTR Phase I program.
-To start this process, proposers must first submit a "Project Pitch" document via the NSF SBIR/STTR Phase I Project Pitch online form.
-The cognizant NSF SBIR/STTR Program Director will use the Project Pitch to determine whether the proposed project is a good fit for the program's objectives to support (i) innovative technologies that show promise of commercial and/or societal impact and (ii) involve a high level of technical risk.
-Appropriate projects generally center on a new concept or innovation that could be developed into new products, processes, or services, and NSF funding is requested to conduct research and development that would significantly reduce the technical risk involved in bringing these new products, processes, or services to market.
+Required Project Pitch submission: Potential proposers must receive an invitation to submit a full NSF SBIR/STTR Phase I proposal.
+To start this process, proposers must first submit a Project Pitch via the NSF SBIR/STTR Phase I Project Pitch online form.
+The cognizant NSF SBIR/STTR Program Director will use the Project Pitch to determine whether the proposed project is a good fit for the program's objectives to support innovative technologies that show promise of commercial and/or societal impact, and involve a high level of technical risk.

-- The small business will be asked to outline key technical and commercial aspects of the prospective Phase I project in the Project Pitch. - The cognizant NSF SBIR/STTR Program Director (PD) will review the submitted Project Pitch and determine whether it is responsive to the objectives of the SBIR/STTR Phase I solicitation or request additional information to make a more informed decision.
-The PD's response (which may be a request for additional information, or an invitation to invite or not to invite the small business to submit a full proposal) will be delivered by email, and may take up to three weeks, depending on timing and staff workload. - If the proposed project is determined to be a good fit for the program's objectives of supporting innovative technologies that show promise of commercial and/or societal impact and involve a level of technical risk, the small business representative who submitted the Project Pitch will receive an invitation via email from the cognizant NSF SBIR/STTR Program Director to submit a full proposal. - If the proposed project is determined to be not responsive to the SBIR/STTR Phase I Program solicitation (please refer to the "Objectives Not Responsive to the Solicitation" section of this document as well as the listed eligibility criteria), the potential applicant will receive a notice stating that the small business is not invited to submit a proposal. - Project Pitches that are not invited for a full proposal may be resubmitted (with revisions to address any deficiencies) in the next submission window.
-A given small business is permitted to submit up to two unique Project Pitches per solicitation window (please refer to submission window dates listed - A given small business is permitted to submit up to two unique Project Pitches per solicitation window (please refer to submission window dates listed at the beginning of this solicitation document).
+- The small business will be asked to outline key technical and commercial aspects of the prospective Phase I project in the Project Pitch. - The cognizant NSF SBIR/STTR Program Director will review the submitted Project Pitch and officially respond via email within three weeks.
+He/she may ask for more information before making a final decision. - If the proposed project is determined to be a good fit for the program's objectives of supporting innovative technologies that show promise of commercial and/or societal impact and involve a level of technical risk, the small business representative who submitted the Project Pitch will receive an invitation via email from the cognizant NSF SBIR/STTR Program Director to submit a full proposal.
+This invite entitles the recipient to submit a full Phase I proposal to any open Phase I SBIR or STTR solicitation, and is valid for 12 months from the date of the invitation. - If the proposed project is determined not to be responsive to the SBIR/STTR Phase I Program solicitation (please refer to the "Objectives Not Responsive to the Solicitation" section of this document as well as the listed eligibility criteria), the potential proposer will receive a notice stating that the small business is not invited to submit a proposal. - Project Pitches that are not invited to submit a full proposal may resubmit a Project Pitch (with revisions to address any deficiencies) in the next submission window. - Any small business with a pending Project Pitch must wait to receive a response before submitting another Project Pitch.
+A small business is permitted to submit up to two unique Project Pitches per solicitation window (please refer to submission window dates listed at the beginning of this solicitation document).
 However, a second Project Pitch can be submitted in a given window only if the first did not lead to a full proposal invite.
-Additional Project Pitch documents submitted during the same solicitation window will not be reviewed. - · Any small business with a pending Project Pitch must wait for a response before submitting another Project Pitch. - Any small business that has received an invitation to submit a full proposal must wait for a resolution of the full proposal before submitting a new (or revised) Project Pitch. - Proposers are encouraged to submit the Project Pitch document as early as possible.
-The sooner a Project Pitch is received, the sooner an invited proposal may be submitted and considered for possible funding. - Please note that potential proposers who do not receive an invitation to submit a proposal are not eligible to apply for Phase I funding.
-Proposals submitted without an invitation will be returned without review. - Please note that responsiveness of NSF SBIR/STTR Program Directors will be limited as the full proposal submission window closing date approaches.
-Proposers are encouraged to submit the Project Pitch document well in advance of the end of a submission window.
-A Project Pitch submission within six weeks of the full proposal submission window closing date (see top of this document for exact dates) may not allow enough time for a final decision, required registrations, and sufficient time to prepare/submit a high-quality full proposal. - Small Businesses that submit a Project Pitch within six weeks of the full proposal submission window closing date may not, even if invited to submit, have sufficient time to prepare a full proposal by the end of that same submission window.
-Submitting to the next submission window is permitted, but may adversely impact the full proposal review timeline.
+Additional Project Pitch documents submitted during the same solicitation window will not be reviewed. - Any small business that has received an invitation to submit a full proposal must wait for a resolution of the full proposal before submitting another Project Pitch. - Proposers are encouraged to submit a Project Pitch at any time during a submission window. - Potential proposers who do not receive an invitation to submit a proposal are not eligible to apply for Phase I funding.
+Proposals submitted without an invitation will be returned without review. - A small business should allow sufficient time to prepare a full proposal and complete the required registrations.
+Submitting to the next submission window is permitted but may lengthen the full proposal review timeline.